By Valerie Cade CSP

 Who decides if someone is being bullied at work?
 Wouldn’t a target just over-react and label the behavior as bullying?

-Your question is an interesting one.
-It has to do with the reality of the target, and the reality of the bully (the bully knowingly targets an individual with disrespectful behavior repeatedly).
+This question is an interesting one.
+It has to do with the reality of the target, and the reality of the bully (the bully knowingly targets an individual with their disrespectful behavior repeatedly).

 In my book, “Bully Free at Work”, I ask each target to keep a detailed journal of observed behaviors from a bully, or bullies (i.e.) mobbing.
 This is done to demonstrate a pattern, as opposed to a one-time occurrence.
 In addition, it also shows the intensity of disrespect.